 Intel (INTC) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the world's largest chipmaker had gained 0.96% over the past month.
-This has outpaced the Computer and Technology sector's loss of 0.72% and the S&P 500's loss of 1.07% in that time.
+Coming into today, shares of the world's largest chipmaker had lost 4.04% in the past month.
+In that same time, the Computer and Technology sector lost 2.58%, while the S&P 500 lost 2.74%.

-Investors will be hoping for strength from INTC as it approaches its next earnings release, which is expected to be October 24, 2019.
-The company is expected to report EPS of $1.24, down 11.43% from the prior-year quarter.
+INTC will be looking to display strength as it nears its next earnings release, which is expected to be October 24, 2019.
+On that day, INTC is projected to report earnings of $1.24 per share, which would represent a year-over-year decline of 11.43%.
 Our most recent consensus estimate is calling for quarterly revenue of $18.04 billion, down 5.87% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.38 per share and revenue of $69.37 billion.
-These totals would mark changes of -4.37% and -2.08%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.38 per share and revenue of $69.37 billion, which would represent changes of -4.37% and -2.08%, respectively, from the prior year.

-Also, we should mention that INTC has a PEG ratio of 1.5.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-INTC's industry had an average PEG ratio of 1.93 as of yesterday's close.
+Investors should also note that INTC has a PEG ratio of 1.51 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Semiconductor - General stocks are, on average, holding a PEG ratio of 1.92 based on yesterday's closing prices.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 217, putting it in the bottom 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 220, which puts it in the bottom 14% of all 250+ industries.

 Click to get this free report